-&lt;sup>11Digital Pakistan Policy(2018), Ministry of IT & Telecom, page 8

-&lt;sup>12The Road to Naya Pakistan, PTI Manifesto, 2018
+11Digital Pakistan Policy(2018), Ministry of IT & Telecom, page 8 12The Road to Naya Pakistan, PTI Manifesto, 2018

-- vii.
-Logistics for e-Commerce retailers and marketplaces - viii.
-Data protection and Investment - ix.
+- ii.
+Financial inclusion and digitization - iii.
+SME and Youth Empowerment through E-Commerce - iv.
+Consumer protection in digital environment - v.
+Taxation on e-commerce activity - vi.
+ICT infrastructure - vii.
+Logistics for e-commerce retailers and marketplaces - viii.
+Data sovereignty and localization - ix.
 Global connectivity and Multilateral Negotiations

-Initially, five Working Groups were formed by the Ministry of Commerce and Textile, Commerce Division (MoC) for working on each of the above-mentioned areas.
-In the light of working groups recommendations, 9 policy areas have been identified in this document with recommendations for facilitating e-Commerce in Pakistan.
+Initially, five Working Groups were formed by the Ministry of Commerce (MoC) for working on each of the above-mentioned areas.
+Composition of Working Groups is given in Schedule A. In the light of working groups recommendations, 8 policy areas have been identified in this document with recommendations for facilitating E-Commerce in Pakistan.